 Answer: Maybe.
 Having your own gear is nice as noted above, but make SURE it is appropriate for the absolute coldest place on Earth.
 Which leads us to….A CAUTIONARY TALE ABOUT GEAR:

 On a number of occasions, people have gotten fixated on some aspect of their gear to the point where they get in trouble.
 Here’s a mythical example: Your loved one (we’ll call that person “Boopsie”) buys you some $300 mittens knitted by blind monks from virgin monkey fluff.
 You feel completely obligated to bring them, and Boopsie keeps reminding you to pack them, and when you get to Christchurch you decide to leave all the other mittens behind because you promised Boopsie you’d wear the mittens every day.
 Then you get out in the field and Boopsie’s mittens suck- they make you sweat, they absorb moisture, don’t block the wind, then they freeze and your hands get really cold and stiff, and your fingers go from hurting to numb, and well now you don’t have any other options…….. and you’re in trouble.

 The moral of this story is not to trust sentiment, salespeople, internet diaries, or even generic Antarctic veterans if they tell you they’ve got the one best answer to your “boots/glasses/mittens/underwear/hat/you name it” questions.
 Never limit your clothing options unless you really, really know what you’re doing.
-Everybody is different and if you’re not an ANSMET veteran, you can’t really know how your body will react to life on the East Antarctic Plateau.
+Everybody is different, everyone changes over time, and if you’re not an ANSMET veteran, you can’t really know how your body will react to life on the East Antarctic Plateau.